Troy University: History

 Troy University is a public university with its main campus located in Troy, Alabama.
 It was founded as a normal school in 1887 with a mission to educate and train new teachers.
+Laura Montgomery Henderson was one of the school's original teachers.

 Over time, the school evolved into a four-year college and in 1957 the Alabama Board of Education adopted the name "Troy State College" and granted it the right to issue master's degrees.
-In the 1960s the college opened satellite sites in Montgomery, Phenix City, and Dothan to serve the military personnel posted at Maxwell AFB, Fort Benning and Fort Rucker.
-More sites associated with military centers located throughout the United States and abroad followed in the subsequent decades.
+In the 1960s the college opened satellite sites in Montgomery, Phenix City, and Dothan to serve the military personnel posted at Maxwell AFB, Fort Benning, and Fort Rucker (now Fort Novosel).
+More sites associated with military centers located throughout the United States and abroad followed in the subsequent decades, as well as support centers for students and alumni unrelated to the military.
 As a leader in online education, Troy University began offering online courses in the Fall Semester of 1997.
 Troy University is known for its innovation in offering in-class and online academic programs in servicing traditional, nontraditional, and military students.
 In spring 2018, Troy University was ranked #19 among the "Most Innovative Schools" in U.S. News & World Report's annual peer assessment survey.
 The main campus enrollment as of the fall of 2016 is 7,911 students.
 The campus consists of 36 major buildings on 650 acre plus the adjacent Troy University Arboretum.

-At least three prominent political figures have been associated with Troy University.
-George Wallace Jr., son of the late Governor George C. Wallace, who is a former administrator at the university.
-Max Rafferty, the California Superintendent of Public Instruction from 1963 to 1971, was dean of the education department from 1971 until his death in 1982.
-Former Governor John Malcolm Patterson taught U.S. history at the institution during the 1980s.
+At least three prominent political figures have been associated with Troy University: George Wallace Jr., son of the late Governor George C. Wallace, who was a former administrator at the university; Max Rafferty, the California Superintendent of Public Instruction from 1963 to 1971, was dean of the education department from 1971 until his death in 1982; former Governor John Malcolm Patterson taught U.S. history at the institution during the 1980s.

 Name change

-On April 16, 2004, the Board of Trustees voted to change the name of the institution from Troy State University to Troy University.
-The transition to the new name was completed in August 2005 and was the fourth in the school's history.
 When created by the Alabama Legislature on February 26, 1887, it was officially named the Troy State Normal School.
 The school was located in downtown Troy until moving to the present location on University Avenue in 1930.

 In 1929, the name was changed to Troy State Teachers College and it subsequently conferred its first baccalaureate degree in 1931.

 In 1957, the legislature voted both to change the name to Troy State College and to allow it to begin a master's degree program.
 The name was changed once again in 1967 to Troy State University.

+On April 16, 2004, the board of trustees voted to change the name of the institution from Troy State University to Troy University.
+The transition to the new name was completed in August 2005 and was the fourth in the school's history.